Telecom ABC - #

 Nederlands

-IEEE 802.11 is a standard for a wireless local area network (wlan).
+IEEE 802.11 is a set of standards for a wireless local area network (wlan).
 The standard is better known as Wi-Fi.
-The 802.11 standard comprises of a number of specifications.
+IEEE 802.11 comprises of a number of standards.

 The original 802.11 standard was published in 1997.
 This standard provided a data speed of 1 or 2 Mbit/s.
 The standard operates in the nearly worldwide available 2.4 GHz band ranging from 2400 - 2483.5 MHz.
 The standard uses either frequency hopping or coding (direct sequence spread spectrum) technology to make the transmissions robust.